dbod/GetAndCleanFinalWork/CodeBook.md

 8. the measurement's columns are renamed with their proper name found in the feature dataframe

-Finally the test and train dataframes are row binded to get the final measurements dataframe, saved in `data/results/measurements.csv`.
+Finally the test and train dataframes are row bound and eventual rows with NA values are removed, so we get the final measurements dataframe, saved in `data/results/measurements.csv`.

 ### The mean by activity and subject dataframe
 The measurements dataframe previously built is used to process the mean by activity